maddiemthompson7/Econ-103-Summer-Project/README.md

 Our functional form has population logged because it ranges from just 217 people to 9.6 million, making a one-person increase meaningless for some counties but much more important for others.
 Income is also logged because it varies by about a factor of six, so proportional differences in income are a more useful comparison than treating a $1 increase as having the same meaning at every income level.
 Smoking is not transformed because it ranges from 5.9% to 38.3%, is fairly close to symmetric, and adding a quadratic term barely improves the fit.

 Figures 2 and 3 also support this choice.
 Figure 2 shows the relationship using population in its original form, but the relationship is heavily compressed because a few very large counties pull the scale out, making it harder to see the pattern among most counties.
 Figure 3 uses log population, which spreads the observations out more evenly and makes the underlying relationship much clearer.
-The log scale creates more proportional data, which allows it to be meaningful for our hypothesis.
+That improvement is why the log transformation earns its place in the model.

 ```{r fig2-pop-levels, fig.width = 6.5, fig.height = 3.0, fig.align = "center"}
 # Task 4: Figure 2, population in LEVELS ==================================